Radio edit: Time constraints

-Some long songs do not have a radio edit, despite being as long as 5, 6, 7, or 8 minutes in length, presumably due to listener demand from radio stations.
-Examples of this include the following songs: "Vicarious" (2006) by Tool at 7 minutes and 6 seconds, "Hey Jude" (1968) by the Beatles at 7 minutes and 11 seconds long, "You're the Voice" (1986) by John Farnham at 5 minutes and 4 seconds long, "Stairway to Heaven" (1971) by Led Zeppelin at 8 minutes and 3 seconds, "Georgia Dome" (2004) by Ying Yang Twins (which actually has a radio edit but only removing profanity and not shortening it) at 6 minutes and 6 seconds, "Like a Rolling Stone" (1965) by Bob Dylan at 6 minutes and 13 seconds, "Someone Saved My Life Tonight" (1975) by Elton John at 6 minutes and 45 seconds, and "Again" (2015) by Fetty Wap at 5 minutes and 13 seconds.
+Some lengthy songs do not have a radio edit, despite being as long as 5–8 minutes in length.
+Examples of this include: "Vicarious" by Tool at 7:06, "Hey Jude" by the Beatles at 7:11, and "Stairway to Heaven" by Led Zeppelin at 8:03.
 The idea of extended songs receiving airplay on commercial radio was extremely rare until the birth of progressive radio in the mid-1960s; most rock music formats descend from progressive radio, and as such, rock songs tend to be played at their original length, longer than songs of other genres.

 On rare occasions, a radio edit may even be longer than the original album version.
-This may occur when the song is edited for form, such as in the cases of "Creep" (1992) by Radiohead, "2 On" (2014) by Tinashe, and "Miserable" (1999) by Lit.
+This may occur when the song is edited for form, such as in the cases of "Creep" by Radiohead, "2 On" by Tinashe, and "Miserable" by Lit.
 "Creep"'s radio edit has a four-second drumstick count off before the regular first second, "2 On" repeats part of the chorus one more time than it does on the original album version, and "Miserable"'s radio edit adds the chorus between the first and second verses.
 Some radio edits lengthen some parts of the song while shortening others.
-For example, the radio edit of "Thinking Out Loud" (2014) by Ed Sheeran has a six-second introduction before the first verse but later in the song cuts from the end of the second verse to the beginning of the last chorus, omitting the second chorus and the guitar solo.
-Another example is the radio edit of Maroon 5's "Beautiful Mistakes" (2021) in which the second verse is cut while the third verse, performed by Megan Thee Stallion, is split into two verses with the chorus added in between.
-Different radio stations may edit songs differently for length; an example is "Uptown Funk" (2014) by Mark Ronson and Bruno Mars.
-Another example is Timbaland's song "The Way I Are" (2007) featuring Keri Hilson, where the radio edit cuts the last two verses and repeats the chorus in the outro.
+For example, the radio edit of "Thinking Out Loud" by Ed Sheeran has a six-second introduction before the first verse but later in the song cuts from the end of the second verse to the beginning of the last chorus, omitting the second chorus and the guitar solo.